virtualmason/soar-above/user-stories.md

 As a user, I want an about us page in order to learn more about the developers.

+  - Must have three circular images of each developer, with their names displayed and paragraphs with a short bio.

+  - Must have nav bar

+  - Must have subtle background image

-As a user, I want an interactive quiz that allows me to click on one of four options for multiple questons, in order to assess my knowledge about birds.
+As a user, I want an interactive quiz, in order to assess my knowledge about birds.

-As a user, I want the quiz to display the results at the end, in order to show me how I did.

-As a developer, I want the site to have a basic layout, in order to help organize the content.
+  - Must display quiz start page for user to choose quiz

+  - Must be layed out according to design mock-up

+  - Must have nav bar

+  - Must have at least 10 questions, with each one occupying the entire screen

+  - Must have 4 possible answers for each question

+  - Must display results at the end of the quiz

+  - Questions must turn green or red depending on whether the answer was correct

 ## User ##